aircraft-noise/asif-gen/README.md

 * !generate-tos-track-nodes! - Generates track nodes for each position of each flight in the flights data file
 * !get-airports! - Generates a list of all airports referenced in the flights data file

-This are the first two functions that were needed for our initial AEDT testing, almost certainly many more such functions will be implemented as needed.
+These are the first two functions that were needed for our initial AEDT testing, almost certainly many more such functions will be implemented as required.

 ## Filters